 \subsection{Impact of expert granularity}

 A crucial hyperparameter in \oursabb{} is the selection of expert size.
-Smaller experts may allow for a more granular selection of executed neurons, thus likely resulting in a lower computational cost.
+Smaller experts may allow a more granular selection of executed neurons, likely resulting in a lower computational cost.
 However, decreasing the expert size increases the number of experts, which translates to a larger router, potentially negating any computational gains.
-To study the impact of this hyperparameter on our method, we evaluate \oursabb{} on GPT-2 with experts of different sizes, and show the results in \Cref{fig:gpt2_granularity_relu}.
+To study the impact of this hyperparameter on our method, we evaluate \oursabb{} on GPT-2 with different expert sizes, and show the results in \Cref{fig:gpt2_granularity_relu}.

 We observe that our method generally performs better with smaller experts.
 Those results differ from the ones presented in ~\citep{zhang2022moefication}, where the expert size is significantly higher.
 The positive correlation between granularity and performance can be explained by the increased levels of activation sparsity in our model, which requires significantly fewer activated neurons (experts).
 As expected, the performance decreases for the extreme choice of expert size equal to 1 due to significantly higher routing costs.
 We include additional results for expert granularity with GELU activation in \Cref{app:gelu_granularity}.